 Mastery in model or software product management, software development or platform deployment requires direct involvement and deep technical expertise in the model and/or software development and deployment process, likely in one or more of the following areas: model or software product management; software development; and / or platform deployment via technical infrastructure.
 It must include oversight or very active involvement in the product design, development, release and market acceptance efforts.

 If you have direct experience and believe you possess mastery in the model platform development and deployment category, please check the box below, and seek to demonstrate your mastery via descriptions of experience, examples of work product(s), level of ownership or oversight for work product(s), and professional references who can verify competencies and/or prior supervision.
-If you do not have direct experience and do not possess mastery in the model platform development category, please describe how you interacted with your colleagues working in these areas, how your work fed into or built off of work done in these areas, and demonstrate your understanding of the importance of model /or platform development in delivering catastrophe models and software to the user community.
+If you do not have direct experience and do not possess mastery in the model product management, software development and/or platform development category, please describe how you interacted with your colleagues working in these areas, how your work fed into or built off of work done in these areas, and demonstrate your understanding of the importance of model product management, software development and/or platform development in delivering catastrophe models and software to the user community.